Ellston History, Family Crest & Coats of Arms

 Early Notables of the Ellston family (pre 1700)

-More information is included under the topic Early Ellston Notables in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Ellston Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ellston family to the New World and Oceana
+Migration of the Ellston family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: John Elston who settled in Salem Massachusetts in 1630; John and Sarah Elston settled in Belfast, Maine in 1820.